-Advanced Metering Infrastructure system (AMI) is a key component of a larger effort by American Electric Power operating companies to upgrade its electric grid using the latest technologies.
-Advanced digital meters will give electric customers greater control over their electric costs, help improve electric system reliability and reduce carbon emissions through energy conservation.
+Advanced Metering Infrastructure (AMI) is a key component of a larger effort by PSO to upgrade its electric grid using the latest technologies.
+Advanced digital meters give electric customers greater control over their electric costs, help improve electric system reliability and reduce carbon emissions through energy conservation.

 Advanced digital meters are secure two-way communication devices with the potential to transform the way electricity is used.
 However, electric consumers must familiarize themselves with these devices and their capabilities to take full advantage of them.

-AMI will replace electric meters currently used by PSO with "Next Generation" electronic technology designed to improve customer service and enable customers to proactively control their energy use
+AMI replaced electric meters formerly used by PSO with "Next Generation" electronic technology designed to improve customer service and enable customers to proactively control their energy use

 An advanced digital meter is an electric meter equipped with secure wireless communications technology.
-They are a key part of establishing the smart electric grid of the future.
-Customers will be able to better manage their use of energy, save money and reduce their impact on the environment with advanced meters.
+They are a key part of establishing the advanced electric grid of the future.
+Customers are able to better manage their use of energy, save money and reduce their impact on the environment with advanced meters.

 Advanced meters are equipped with secure wireless communications technology.
 This allows PSO to communicate with them remotely so that certain service requests can be completed faster, such as meter reading, service connections and outage notifications.

-The information that an advanced digital meter makes available will allow a customer to take control of his or her energy budget.
-It will enable decisions to be made that conserve energy and natural resources, thus minimizing the impact on the environment.
+The information that an advanced digital meter makes available allows a customer to take control of his or her energy budget.
+It enables decisions to be made that conserve energy and natural resources, thus minimizing the impact on the environment.

 All communications equipment meets criteria set by the Federal Communications Commission and should not interfere with any equipment inside a home or business.

-Will customer account and usage information remain secure and confidential?
+- Will customer account and usage information remain confidential?

-Advanced digital electric meters -- known as smart meters -- provide customers and utilities with real-time use and price information customers can use to reduce their energy bills.
+Advanced digital electric meters -- sometimes known as smart meters -- provide real-time use and price information customers can use to reduce their energy bills.
 This is possible with wireless communication technology, which produces a very low radio frequency -- or RF -- signal.

-Will customers have to pay for the new meters?
+- Will customers have to pay to have the new meter installed?

-Owasso customers will not be charged for the Smart Meter.
+No, customers will not be charged for installation of the Advanced meter.